Restic Backup III — How to setup

 … we can start using restic from the command line as described in the second blog post of this restic blog post series.

 I hope the example above helps to understand how restic can be set up on a Linux server without any deeper knowledge and shows how straightforward the setup process is.
 Let me know if there is anything unclear.
 In my next post of these four posts series, I will show what else restic can do in real-life examples.
+If you liked this blog post, make sure to follow me and support my writing.
 Thanks for reading!

 About the author